punkplod23/mysql8-test/README.md

 # MySQL InnoDB Concurrency & Deadlock Test Suite

-Testing various strategies to handle concurrent writes and deadlock prevention in MySQL 8.4 with InnoDB.
+Testing various strategies to handle concurrent writes and deadlock prevention in MySQL 8.4 with InnoDB.This is built to lock from the thread control.

 ## Latest Test Run